Lumavate-Team/documentation/docs/6-CLI.rst

           Client secret: <<user clientSecret>>

  .. note::
     The CLI uses Client Id and Client Secret to associate a user’s context to a machine.
-From this point forward, user will refer to the client id and client secret information used to setup the environment in the CLI.
+From this point forward, user will refer to the client id and client secret information used to set up the environment in the CLI.

 .. _Provisioning Profiles:

 Setting up Profiles:
 ^^^^^^^^^^^^^^^^^^^

- Profiles can be setup using the Lumavate pre-set command or using your own configuration.
+ Profiles can be set up using the Lumavate pre-set command or using your own configuration.

  You will need to have configured an environment on your machine through the CLI to configure a profile.